 Trade Secret and Employee Mobility

-Ms. Luedtke has significant experience in trade secret matters, both in situations involving employee mobility, where individuals move from one competitor to another, and in cases involving allegations of trade secret theft in connection with business relationships, non-disclosure agreements, due diligence, and partnerships.
-Ms. Luedtke also has an active practice counseling clients on trade secret protection plans, as well as conducting investigations into the potential theft of trade secret information and working to resolve those situations short of litigation.
+Ms. Luedtke has significant experience in trade secret matters, both in situations involving employee mobility, where individuals move from one competitor to another, and in cases involving allegations of trade secret theft in connection with business relationships, non-disclosure agreements, joint ventures, due diligence and partnerships.
+Ms. Luedtke also has an active practice counseling clients on trade secret protection plans, as well as conducting investigations into the potential theft or receipt of trade secret information.

-A top Silicon Valley technology executive, in litigation over the enforceability of a non-competition agreement.
-Obtained favorable settlement that allowed executive to commence work at new job.
+- A top Silicon Valley technology executive in obtaining a favorable settlement in litigation over the enforceability of a non-competition agreement, allowing the executive to commence work at a new job.

 Taking Complex Civil Litigation To Trial

-Currently defending NCAA in nationwide class action by current and former Division I college football and men’s basketball players asserting antitrust and intellectual property claims relating to NCAA rules that allegedly preclude student-athletes from being paid for the alleged use of their name, image, and likeness.
-The case was tried in June 2014.
+- NCAA in a highly publicized trial brought by a certified class of current and former Division I college football and men’s basketball players who asserted antitrust and intellectual property claims relating to NCAA rules that preclude student-athletes from being paid for the alleged use of their name, image and likeness.

-Represented Rambus in multiple jury and bench trials in federal court from 2005 to 2009, including a jury trial victory on antitrust claims in 2008 that was named the Daily Journal’s top defense verdict of the year.
+- Rambus in multiple jury and bench trials in federal court, including a jury trial victory on antitrust claims that was named one of the Daily Journal’s top defense verdicts that year.

 Ms. Luedtke regularly advises clients in significant copyright litigation.
 For instance, she successfully represented Disney, Lucasfilm and Marvel in obtaining a preliminary injunction against Redbox regarding its unauthorized sale of digital codes sold in DVD “Combo Packs.”
 Ms. Luedtke also has won numerous copyright cases for companies in the videogame industry.